Initial ramdisk: Implementation

 An image of this initial root file system (along with the kernel image) must be stored somewhere accessible by the Linux bootloader or the boot firmware of the computer.
 This can be the root file system itself, a boot image on an optical disc, a small partition on a local disk (a boot partition, usually using ext2 or FAT file systems), or a TFTP server (on systems that can boot from Ethernet).

 The bootloader will load the kernel and initial root file system image into memory and then start the kernel, passing in the memory address of the image.
 At the end of its boot sequence, the kernel tries to determine the format of the image from its first few blocks of data, which can lead either to the initrd or initramfs scheme.

 In the initrd scheme, the image may be a file system image (optionally compressed), which is made available in a special block device (/dev/ram) that is then mounted as the initial root file system.
 The driver for that file system must be compiled statically into the kernel.
 Many distributions originally used compressed ext2 file system images, while the others (including Debian 3.1) used cramfs in order to boot on memory-limited systems, since the cramfs image can be mounted in-place without requiring extra space for decompression.
 Once the initial root file system is up, the kernel executes /linuxrc as its first process; when it exits, the kernel assumes that the real root file system has been mounted and executes /sbin/init to begin the normal user-space boot process.

-In the initramfs scheme (available since the Linux kernel 2.6.13), the image may be a cpio archive (optionally compressed).
+In the initramfs scheme (available since the Linux kernel 2.6.13), the image may be a cpio archive (optionally compressed) or a concatenation of such archives.
 The archive is unpacked by the kernel into a special instance of a tmpfs that becomes the initial root file system.
 This scheme has the advantage of not requiring an intermediate file system or block drivers to be compiled into the kernel.
 Some systems use the dracut package to create an initramfs image.
 In the initramfs scheme, the kernel executes /init as its first process that is not expected to exit.
 For some applications, initramfs can use the casper utility to create a writable environment using unionfs to overlay a persistence layer over a read-only root filesystem image.
 For example, overlay data can be stored on a USB flash drive, while a compressed SquashFS read-only image stored on a live CD acts as a root filesystem.

 Depending on which algorithms were compiled statically into it, the kernel can unpack initrd/initramfs images compressed with gzip, bzip2, LZMA, XZ, LZO, LZ4, and zstd.